 A versatile and nutritious vegan frittata featuring your favorite pasta and veggies!
 Perfect for breakfast, lunch, or dinner and a great way to use up leftover pasta.
 Nut-free with oil-free and gluten-free options.

 Let's get to it!
-I'll show you my favorite way to make this pasta frittata, and just before the recipe card I'll sum up a few substitutions you can make to affect the texture and/or accommodate dietary preferences.
+I'll show you my favorite way to make this pasta frittata, and just before the recipe card I'll sum up a few substitutions you can make to change up the texture and/or accommodate dietary preferences.

 This is a summary.
 Be sure to scroll to the recipe card below for complete instructions.